 The Fund has two classes of shares, Series I shares and Series II shares.
-Each class is identical except that Series II shares have a distribution or "Rule 12b-1 Plan" that is described in the prospectus relating to the Series II shares.
+Each class is identical except that Series II shares have a distribution or "Rule 12b-1 Plan" that is described below.

 Distribution Plan

 The Fund has adopted a distribution or "Rule 12b-1 Plan" for its Series II shares.
 The plan allows the Fund to pay distribution fees to life insurance companies and others to promote the sale and distribution of Series II shares.
 The plan provides for a maximum fee equal to an annual rate of 0.25% (expressed as a percentage of average daily net assets of the Fund).
 Because the Fund pays these fees out of its assets on an ongoing basis, over time these fees will increase the cost of your investment and may cost you more than paying other types of charges.